© Depositphotos.com / Manushot

 This grain-free formula contains 70 percent meat ingredients and 30 percent plant-based ingredients and vitamins.

 The main bulk of the carbohydrates come from sweet potatoes, which are both healthy and flavorful, whereas the meat is a mixture of chicken meal and fresh chicken.

-It contains plenty of the healthy fats a dog needs to stay in tip-top condition and is rich in Omega 6, Omega 3, Glucosamine and Chondroitin.
+It contains plenty of the healthy fats a dog needs to stay in tip-top condition and is rich in omega fatty acids like Omega 6 and Omega 3 as well as Glucosamine and Chondroitin.

 - The small kibbles are good for smaller breeds, as well as large.